LuisePufahl/blog.camunda.org/content/post/2016/09/camunda-bpm-760-alpha4-released.md

 {{< figure class="teaser" src="batch_cancelation.png" alt="Batch Process Instances Cancellation" caption="" >}}

-The page is accessible from the process instance search on the dashboard in Cockpit.
-[Info](https://docs.camunda.org/manual/latest/webapps/cockpit/bpmn/dashboard/#search)
+The page is accessible from the [process instance search](https://docs.camunda.org/manual/latest/webapps/cockpit/bpmn/dashboard/#search) on the dashboard in Cockpit.

 Batch Cancel operations are also available in the Java and [REST API](https://docs.camunda.org/manual/latest/reference/rest/process-instance/post-delete/).